ietf-satp/draft-augusto-api1/draft-augusto-api1.md

 This message indicates to the Client the availability status of the Gateway.
 The body of the response is as follows:

 - available REQUIRED: True/false.
 The default is false.

+## Integrations Request
+{: #integrations-request}
+Requests the gateway metadata about each supported blockchain networks, chains, and other systems.
+This request has no body nor authentication involved.

+## Integrations Response
+{: #integrations-response}

+The body of the response is as follows:

+- integrations: A list of Integration objects

+# Data Structures Definition

+## StatusResponse schema

+- status REQUIRED: NOT_FOUND, INVALID, PENDING, DONE, FAILED
+- substatus REQUIRED: WAIT_SOURCE_CONFIRMATIONS, WAIT_DESTINATION_TRANSACTION, BRIDGE_NOT_AVAILABLE, CHAIN_NOT_AVAILABLE, ROLLBACK_IN_PROGRESS, UNKNOWN_ERROR, NOT_PROCESSABLE_REFUND_NEEDED
+- stage REQUIRED: the number of the stage
+- step REQUIRED: A message in the form urn:ietf:satp:msgtype:msg, where `msg` is the last message exchanged between gateways.
+- startTime REQUIRED: Timestamp referring to when the asset transfer started.
+- originNetwork REQUIRED: The identifier of the network from which the digital asset will be transferred.
+- destinationNetwork REQUIRED: The identifier of the network to which the digital asset will be transferred.

+## Integration schema

+- id REQUIRED: The unique identifier for the network.
+- name REQUIRED: The name of the network (e.g., 'Ethereum blockchain').
+- type REQUIRED: The type of network (e.g., 'evm', 'fabric').
+- environment REQUIRED: The specific network name (e.g., 'mainnet', 'testnet').

 # Security Considerations
 {: #security-considerations}